Planning on backpacking Mexico?!

 Luxury: Fiesta Americana Cozumel All-Inclusive

-Mid Range: Hotel Boutique Vista del Mar
+Mid Range: Hotel Mary Carmen

 Budget: Hostel Tropico 20º